Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

-By convention, the \emph{period} of a generalized closed Reeb orbit is negative for closed orbits of $-R_\alpha$, zero for the constants, and positive for closed orbits of $R_\alpha$.
-The \emph{generalized period spectrum} of $\alpha$ is the set of all periods of generalized closed Reeb orbits.

-Let $\tilde \gamma$ be a nonconstant generalized closed Reeb orbit, i.e. a closed orbit of $\pm R_\alpha$.
-Fix a trivialization $\tau$ of the contact distribution along $\tilde \gamma$.
-The \emph{index of $\tilde \gamma$ with respect to the trivialization $\tau$} is denoted $i(\tilde\gamma : \tau)$ and is defined to be the Bott-Long index of the symplectic path given by the linearization of the flow of $\pm R_\alpha$ along $\tilde \gamma$, cf.~\S\ref{sec:index}.
-If the contact distribution admits a global trivialization over $X$ and such a trivialization has been fixed, we simply denote the index by $i(\tilde\gamma)$.

-We focus here on $X=S^*M$ with its canonical contact form $\alpha$.
-The nonconstant generalized closed Reeb orbits are of two kinds: lifts of closed geodesics on $M$ on the one hand (these are the closed orbits of $R_\alpha$), and their backward parametrizations (closed orbits of $-R_\alpha$).
-Just like closed Reeb orbits are ``seen" by Hamiltonians used in the definition of symplectic homology $SH_*(D^*M)\simeq H_*\Lambda$, generalized closed Reeb orbits are ``seen" by Hamiltonians used in the definition of Rabinowitz Floer homology $SH_*(S^*M)=\wc{H}_*\Lambda$.
-We assume that the nonconstant closed geodesics of $M$ are isolated, or equivalently that the nonconstant generalized closed Reeb orbits on $S^*M$ are isolated.
+We defer the proof of this theorem to Appendix~\ref{app:level-potency}.
+Note that, by Theorem~\ref{thm:iteration-Bott}, part (a3) corresponds to the {\em fastest} possible growth of the index, while part (b3) corresponds to the {\em slowest} possible growth of the index + nullity under iteration.

+Our goal is to generalize (a1-3) and (b1-3) to statements on Rabinowitz loop homology that are related by Poincar\'e duality.
+For this, consider $S^*M$ with its canonical contact form $\alpha$.
+By a {\em generalized closed Reeb orbit} $\gamma$ we mean a closed Reeb orbit (i.e. the lift of a closed geodesic on $M$) or its backward parametrization.
+Recall that, together with the constants on $S^*M$, after a Morse perturbation these are the generators of Rabinowitz Floer homology $SH_*(S^*M)=\wh{H}_*\Lambda$.

-Let $\tilde \gamma$ be a nonconstant generalized closed Reeb orbit of period $L\neq 0$.
-By \textit{local level extended homology/cohomology}, denoted $ \widecheck{H}_{\ast }(S\tilde{\gamma})$ and $\widecheck{H}^{\ast }(S\tilde{ \gamma})$, we mean symplectic homology/cohomology of $S^*M$ localized near the isolated set $S\tilde{\gamma}$ in the following sense: we choose a Hamiltonian $H$ as in the definition of $SH_*(S^*M)$ with negative slope $-\mu$ and positive slope $\tau$ such that $L\in (-\mu,\tau)$, and consider local Floer (co)homology of the isolated fixed point set which corresponds to $S\tilde\gamma$ in the convex region of $H$.
+Let $\gamma$ be a generalized closed Reeb orbit of action $\int_\gamma\alpha = L\neq 0$ and $S\gamma=S^1\cdot\gamma$ its saturation.
+By \textit{local level Rabinowitz homology/cohomology}, denoted $\wh{H}_{\ast }(S\gamma)$ and $\wh{H}^*(S\gamma)$, we mean symplectic homology/cohomology of $S^*M$ localized near the isolated set $S\gamma$ in the following sense: we choose a Hamiltonian $H$ as in the definition of $SH_*(S^*M)$ with negative slope $-\mu$ and positive slope $\tau$ such that $L\in (-\mu,\tau)$, and consider local Floer (co)homology of the isolated fixed point set which corresponds to $S\gamma$ in the convex region of $H$.
 This is a mild variation on McLean's definition of local symplectic homology in~\cite{McLean-LocalFH}.
-We twist the Floer homology groups by the local system $\eta $ discussed in the Introduction.
-See also~\cite{CHO-index}.
+In case $\gamma$ is the lift of a nonconstant closed geodesic $c$, the Viterbo isomorphism (see~\cite{Viterbo-cotangent,AS2,CHO-MorseFloerGH} and references therein) specializes to isomorphisms which intertwine the product structures